Targeting Inflammation, Not Just Excess Pounds: The Precision Medicine Promise of GLP-1s

 Studies suggest that GLP-1 agonists reduce inflammatory biomarkers such as C-reactive protein (CRP) and tumor necrosis factor-alpha (TNF-α), potentially lowering joint pain and preserving tissue integrity over time.[^1][^2]

-From a musculoskeletal perspective, we are particularly interested in these agents for how they support joint preservation—not just through weight offloading but also through improved inflammatory profiles, better glycemic control, and reduced oxidative stress.
+From a musculoskeletal perspective, they support joint preservation—not just through weight offloading but also through improved inflammatory profiles, better glycemic control, and reduced oxidative stress.

 Removing the Stigma